 Last year, my tiny living room was transformed into a makeshift studio with two cameramen, lights and a director who actually said “action.”
 I was being interviewed for a documentary about fashion blogging, and I was nervous.
 Not exactly nervous about what I would say, but because (deep breath), I really really hate how I look when I'm speaking on film.
 But, I love watching fashion films (I was a media studies major in college) and company about videos.
 Good ones, that is.

-Having worked with tons of fashion and consumer brands, I also know that all the carefully composed, high-end photo shoots, casual jumping shots and daily style pics in the world cannot compare to having multiple senses engaged through branded video.
+Having worked with tons of fashion and consumer brands, I also know that all the carefully composed, high-end photo shoots, casual jumping shots and daily style pics in the world cannot compare to having multiple senses engaged through branded video with 3D motion graphics.
 However, many of us don't exactly love being recorded, and if you, like me, have some strange hangup about being captured that way, it might just take a bit of courage and self-love.